-For the 2020 Trustees Report, the Trustees assume no change to the ultimate number of new other-than-LPR immigrants per year.
-The Trustees assume an ultimate level of 1,350,000 per year, for all years, under the intermediate projections.
-This assumption is unchanged from the 2019 Trustees Report.
-It is possible that the ultimate level will be higher than 1,350,000 in the future, as other-than-LPR immigrants already in the U.S. may help family members or additional other-than-LPR immigrants enter the country and the demand for other-than-LPR immigrant labor in the economy may increase.
-Thus, the Trustees assume an ultimate level of 1,650,000 per year under the low-cost (high-immigration) scenario.
-Due to the possibility that the government will be increasingly willing to pursue deportation of unauthorized immigrants, to withhold services from them, and to crack down on those who employ them, the Trustees assume an ultimate level of 1,050,000 under the high-cost (low-immigration) scenario.
+For the 2021 Trustees Report, the Trustees assume an ultimate level of 1,350,000 new otherthan-LPR immigrants per year, under the intermediate alternative.
+This assumption is unchanged from the 2020 Trustees Report.
+However, due to increasing uncertainty about future levels of other-than-LPR immigration, the Trustees have decided to reflect this uncertainty by increasing the ultimate other-than-LPR immigration level for the low-cost alternative and decreasing it for the high-cost alternative.
+Therefore, for 2021 Trustees Report, the Trustees assume ultimate levels of 1,850,000 persons per year and 850,000 persons per year, for the low-cost and high-cost alternatives, respectively.
+For the 2020 Trustees Report, the Trustees had assumed ultimate levels of 1,650,000 per year and 1,050,000 per year, for the low-cost and high-cost alternatives, respectively.
+It is possible that the ultimate level will be higher than 1,350,000 in the future, as other-than-LPR immigrants already in the U.S. may help family members or additional otherthan-LPR immigrants enter the country and the demand for other-than-LPR immigrant labor in the economy may increase.
+Thus, the Trustees assume an ultimate level of 1,850,000 per year under the low-cost scenario.
+Due to the possibility that the government will be increasingly willing to pursue deportation of unauthorized immigrants, to withhold services from them, and to crack down on those who employ them, the Trustees assume an ultimate level of 850,000 under the high-cost scenario.

-The level of annual other-than-LPR emigration is projected to rise throughout the 75-year projection period from its current level of about 258,000 in 2019.
+Due to the effects of the COVID-19 pandemic creating a smaller stock of other-than-LPR immigrants in the country, the level of annual other-than-LPR emigration is projected to drop from 253,000 in 2020 to 245,000 in 2021.
+After 2021, the level is projected to rise throughout the remainder of the 75-year projection period.
 As the stock of the other-than-LPR immigrant population rises, more emigration is likely to occur.
 Thus, other-than-LPR emigration is estimated as a function of the population exposed.
 Rates of emigration by age and sex have been developed for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2010.
 Ideally, these rates would be developed by age, sex, and duration of stay in the country.
 Unfortunately, at this time, data are too sparse to develop accurate estimates of the current stock by duration of stay.
-However, as in the 2019 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.
+However, as in the 2020 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.

-Applying the method described above results in increasing levels of other-than-LPR emigration throughout the projection period.
-Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.6 percent at the start of the projection period, increasing to a maximum of about 1.8 percent in 2025, but declining to about 1.3 percent at the end of the 75-year projection period.
+Applying the method described above results in increasing levels of other-than-LPR emigration1 after 2021.
+Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.6 percent in 2021 and reaches a maximum of about 1.7 percent in 2026.
+Subsequently, it declines to about 1.3 percent at the end of the 75-year projection period.